 Our exciting National School Breakfast Programme, in partnership with Magic Breakfast and funded by the Department for Education has so far supported over 1,800 schools in disadvantaged communities across England to improve access to healthy breakfasts and learning.

-The service aims to:
+The Programme aims to:

-If your school might like to explore the benefit of removing the hunger barrier to learning for all your pupils, please complete an Expression of interest form.
-We will check your eligibility for the DfE-funded programme, and follow up with you as soon as possible.
-Please email the completed form to: mailto:email@example.com
+If your school would like to explore the benefit of removing the hunger barrier to learning for all your pupils, please complete an Expression of interest form and email the completed form to firstname.lastname@example.org.
+We will check your eligibility for the DfE funded programme, and follow up with you as soon as possible.

 To celebrate the first year of the National School Breakfast Programme we are delighted to have launched our Year 1 Progress Report: Food for Thought.
 The report demonstrates the positive impact that providing a free healthy breakfast at school is having on over 280,000 children to date, as well as how the programme is working to bridge the attainment gap.

 Winner of the 2019 Third Sector Awards, Charity Partnership of the Year